 Wogen Group (“Wogen”) recognises that in order to be a successful and valued partner to its customers, stakeholders and a good employer, business must be conducted in a sustainable manner.
 This means respecting the Data Protection rights of those whose information we hold or process.

 We act as a Data Controller and so have registered with the Information Commissioners Office (ICO) in the UK.
-The ICO are the Lead Supervisory Authority (LSA) for our worldwide activities – this means that if there is an issue with how we process data, they will be able to hold us to account.
+The ICO is the Lead Supervisory Authority (LSA) for our worldwide activities – this means that if there is an issue with how we process data, they will be able to hold us to account.

 Wogen trades minerals and metal for industry, hence usually we deal with other businesses – either suppliers of materials or purchasers of these goods.
 This policy explains how we use any personal information we collect if you work for us, are identifiable within the trading relationship or when you use this website.

 If you work for us, we will hold the personal information you supplied to allow us to set up this working relationship (your details, next of kin, beneficiaries, bank details, any work history or referencing information) as well as anything we have recorded while you worked with us (work, performance and disciplinary information, financial records etc).
 We use these to sustain the working relationship and keep them for as long as is necessary to demonstrate our compliance and keep required records.

 We acknowledge that the normal process of business may include receiving, holding and sharing details on you if you work for or with companies we trade with.
 Typically, this will be your name, contact information and an association with this trade.
 We take and process information only where necessary as part of the agreed or potential trade contract.
 If your company give us your details, then they will have established why they have your agreement to do this (e.g. through your contract with them).